 These films have made significant contributions to the art of stop motion animation and have garnered critical acclaim and a dedicated fan base over the years.
 They showcase the versatility and creativity of the art form, captivating audiences with their unique storytelling and meticulous craftsmanship.

 Stop motion animations that inspired us

-If you can we recommend setting aside some time to watch the three Wallace and Gromit films mentioned above as well as the films below:
+If you can we recommend setting aside some time to watch these three most famous examples mentioned above as well as the films below:

 The Isle of Dogs by Wes Anderson (Movie)

 Whatever your thoughts are on Mr Anderson’s work and style, you can’t deny his creativity and contribution to cinema and the film industry.
 Isle of Dogs is an absolute work of art both visually and with its storytelling.
 This film involved the use of puppets for the characters, which were crafted with meticulous attention to detail.
 The puppets were then manipulated for each frame to create the animation.

 Tool – Sober by Adam Jones (Music Video)

 One of the coolest, weirdest, and most disturbing music videos from the 90s is Sober by Tool’s guitarist Adam Jones.
 As a classically-trained musician and artist, Jones flexed his creative muscle in other videos “Prison Sex”, “Stinkfist”, “Ænema”, “Schism”, “Parabola” and “Vicarious” too.

 Each Adam Jones created Tool music video is breathtaking with detailed stop motion animation that inspires us to always push for unique visual experiences in every film we make.

 Mary and Max by Adam Elliot (Full-length Movie)